What is a wire-haired Dachshund? Is this type of Doxie the right pet for you? What makes him unique? Let’s find out all this and more.

 Wire-haired Dachshund Grooming and Shedding

-Wire-haired Dachshunds do require regular grooming to keep their coat properly conditioned and them looking their best.
+Wire-haired Dachshunds grooming is especially essential to keep the dog’s coat properly conditioned and them looking their best.
 They have a coarse outer coat with a very thick undercoat.
 Plucking or stripping is also required throughout the years to remove dead hairs.

 You will want to brush your wire-haired Doxie several times a week with a moderately stiff bristle brush.
 This will help remove dirt and debris from the coat.
 You can use a steel comb on your dog’s furnishings including their beard and eyebrows.

-Your wire-haired Dachshund will generally need stripped or plucked twice a year; once in the spring and once in the fall.
-You will know they need stripped when their coat starts looking dull and dry.
+Your wire-hair Dachshund will generally need coat stripped or plucked twice a year; once in the spring and once in the fall.
+You will know they need to be stripped when their coat starts looking dull and dry.

 Pluck any of the remaining hairs after you have stripped the entire body.
 You want the finished look to resemble a close-fitting jacket so your wire-haired Doxie looks dapper and clean.

-Do not over-bathe your wire-haired Doxie, unlike the longhair and shorthair a wire-haired only needs a bath three to four times a year.
+Do not over-bathe your wire-haired Doxie, unlike the long-haired and short-haired, a wire-haired one only needs a bath three to four times a year.
 Use a shampoo that is formulated for wire-haired dogs and uses only lukewarm water.

 Dachshunds in general can be prone to overeating and become overweight.
 This is why exercise and quality food are important for their overall health.
 I am a firm believer in feeding quality kibble and am not a fan of grain-free or raw diets.